Why you should join General Insurance as an agent:

 The typical insurance agent is going to spend the bulk of his or her time engaging in some type of marketing activities to identify people who might be in need of new or additional insurance coverage, providing them with quotes from IFFCO Tokio and then persuading them to sign the new insurance contract.

 Typically, a general insurance agent receives 10% of the amount paid (also known as the premium) by the client in the first year and subsequent years.

 Ram - The insurance agent sells Auto policy that covers the client’s vehicle for the whole year.
 Ram’s insurance company pays a 10% commission on auto policies, which means the selling agent receives 10% of the first year premium and 10% of future renewals.

 The policy costs client RS 10,000 per year.
 Thus, in the first year, Ram will make Rs 1,000 commission on selling this auto insurance policy (Rs 10,000 x 10%).
-In all subsequent years, Ram will make same 10% in renewals as long as customer continues to pay the premiums.
+In all subsequent years, Ram will make the same 10% in renewals as long as the customer continues to pay the premiums.
 Ram selling one or two policies per week at this level could make him Rs 50,000 to Rs 100,000 in his first year as an agent.